mbunge/mbunge.github.io/_drafts/iconary.markdown

 I'm 31 years old and work as online-conceptioner for a digital agency in Bremen, Germany.
 Before that I worked as media designer.
 I'm working for 13 years in the advertising, design and media branch.
 I engage with Iconary as my own private project beside my job for the past months.
 I'm responsible for idea and concept, design and marketing and a huge amount of orgenizing at Iconary.

 ### 2. How do you hit upon the idea of creating Iconary?
 (Wie seit ihr auf die Idee zu Icanry gekommen?)
+I want to take action since a refugee camp has been established last year in summertime in the near of our office located in Überseestadt (Bremen, Germany).
+Along with a friend, I started to teach german once a week.
+And of course it's like a drop in a bucket.
+My wish was to make something avaiable for the peoable, when I'm not able teaching them.
+In addition I looked for a project where I could test myself and which inceases my competences combined with my interestes and personal life in he digital world.
+Most refugees own a smart phone and an app suggests itself.

 ### 3. Iconary is an app designed for iOS and Android.
 Who should use Iconary and which advantages do Icanory have?
 (Was macht Iconary besonders und für wen ist es gedacht?)
 ### 4. Does the idea fit the final app?
 (Ist das Endergebnis von Iconary so, wie ihr es euch zu Anfang vorgestellt habt?)
 ### 5. Success and disappointments are always part of product development.
 What is your expierence?
 (Welche Erfolgserlebnisse oder Enttäuschungen habt ihr bisher erlebt?)